Georgetown-University-Libraries/BarcodeInventory/PostInventoryAnalysis.md

 ## Installation of Add On
 This add-on was built to support an inventory project at the Georgetown University Library.
 The Add-On is available [here](https://chrome.google.com/webstore/detail/georgetown-library-invent/allalkpfmgndcgokflbmegganieinclk?utm_source=permalink).
 It is unlikely to be useful outside of the context of this project.

+- The process of publishing an add-on is described [here](https://developers.google.com/apps-script/add-ons/domain-wide).
+  - Deploy as Sheets add-on (from Google Sheets)
+  - Edit in Chrome Web Store (from deploy dialog)

 ### Select Add-On Menu
 ![Add On Menu](gs-addon/screenshots/install1.jpg)